dwitherell/Clinic-Tool/to do list.md

-To do list:
+#To do list:

-- create UI objects from filters based on length(unique(filter))
-- make sure filtering still works
-- make sure calculations still work
-- add in sample size calculations
+- add in sample size output
 - add in variance explained
 - rough out correlation tab
 - instructions and about correspondence analysis tab
 - loading pages when data is not input
+- make filters appear conditionally
 - generally, improve/cleanup/add comments to code